suhearsawho/jobodyssey/README.md

 ### **Rewards**

 This rewards feature is a slot machine like spinner which will choose from a constructed group of ten possible rewards.
 The rewards are populated based on a rarity scale with each color representing a different rarity.
 The rewards are currently Holberton peers and staff but plans are to make them more general in the future.
 Each roll is 30 coins and repeats are not added to your total list of rewards.
 Check the home page to see which rewards you have won!
+Figuring out how to set this up on a flask / React web app was challenging but ultimately rewarding with a cute animation for rolling.
+This feature also required a careful handling of states and prev state when dealing with asynchronous loading.

 <img width=75% src="https://i.imgur.com/RRwTdoV.png">